Report an Error

 We recommend the ATI Radeon X700 PRO AGP for gaming with highest details at resolutions up to, and including, 800x600.

-Being a single-slot card, its power draw is rated at 33 W maximum.
+Being a single-slot card, the ATI Radeon X700 PRO AGP does not require any additional power connector, its power draw is rated at 33 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 Radeon X700 PRO AGP is connected to the rest of the system using an AGP 8x interface.

 ||Sep 1st, 2004